 A note about the wire or string

-For this project, I used beading wire.
+For this project, I used beading wire (not chicken wire).
 It’s sturdy and also flexible, and easy to twist.

 You CAN use string, but there’s a couple caveats.
 Your hens are more likely to pick and eat at the string and it’s also harder to thread the berries with string.

 You’ll hear a song and dance about how your hens will eat the wire and it could puncture or injure their digestive system.

 Well, there’s also a chance aliens will puncture your hen’s digestive systems, but the chance of either happening is fairly small.